itsdeluxe/ashkettle-ngmaterial/README.md

 Use
 ---

-Add the package with meteor add ashkettle:ngmeteor
+Add the package with meteor add ashkettle:ngmaterial

 Add a reference to the library in your module angular.module('blog',['angular-meteor','ngMaterial']);